 In this Yoga International article, Doug Keller offers a simple anatomy lesson, isometric exercises, and information about how to attend to alignment in standing poses.

 ANATOMY OF THE PELVIS

-Designed for artists (!), his is a very fun video of pelvic anatomy.
-It explains how the bony structures are formed.
-The visuals are extremely helpful showing what each part does, how it moves - and from different angles.
-While its purpose is to help artists draw the pelvis, it's one of the coolest things to learn the basics of the pelvis.
-Best of all, whoever made this video had a sense of humor.
+This lighthearted video of pelvic anatomy, designed for artists, explains how the bony structures are formed.
+The visuals show what each part does how it moves, as seen from different angles.
+While its purpose is to help artists draw the pelvis, it's a great intro to the basics of the pelvis.
+Whoever made this video had a fine sense of humor.

-This woman challenges the paradigm that pelvic floor strength is about Kegels.
+Katy challenges the paradigm that pelvic floor strength is about Kegels.
 “Suggested tattoo for trainers, therapists, and athletes: Tighter does not equal stronger.
 It’s just tighter.”
 Katy Bowman said that.
 Intrigued?
-I am.
+Check out her website too.

 NUTATION AND COUNTERNUTATION DEMYSTIFIED

 David Keil is a master at demystifying movement patterns in anatomy that can leave mere mortals feeling lost.
 This is just one example of that gift in action.